 - 1. The base budget covers teaching and curriculum expenses for all students - 2.
 The school's more targeted SEND budget covers the cost of additional support required by students with SEND up to £6000 for any individual student (it is at the discretion of the school as to how this funding is allocated e.g. to fund existing provision that the student may access) - 3.
-Targeted funding (known as GRIP funding Graduated Response for Individual Pupil) that can be obtained from the LA.
-This is if a student is felt to be a 'high needs' student due to an underlying 'learning need', but is not subject to an Education & Health Care Plan (EHCP) - 4.
-Targeted funding (known as TAPS funding Temporary Additional Pupil Support) that can be obtained from the LA.
-This is if a student is felt to be a 'high needs' student due to an underlying social, emotional or mental health need but is not subject to a an EHCP.
-Students eligible for this support have no underlying learning difficulties. - 5.
-Specific funds are allocated to high needs students with EHCPs (this sum covers the educational additional cost for these individual students above the £6000) who will have life-long needs. - 6.
+Targeted funding known as Inclusion Panel Funding, that can be obtained from the LA.
+This is if a student is felt to be a 'high needs' student due to an underlying learning need or social emotional or mental health need, but is not subject to an Education & Health Care Plan (EHCP)

+- Specific funds are allocated to high needs students with EHCPs (this sum covers the educational additional cost for these individual students above the £6000) who will have lifelong needs. - 5.
 The 'Pupil Premium' is allocated by the Government to those students on free school meals and other identified vulnerable groups.
 These students may also have SEND.